ibraheemdev/ibraheemca/content/posts/2020-07-16-easier-asynchronous-state-modelling-in-react-redux-with-the-finite-state-machine-model.md

 };
 ```

 The above code makes sense.
-If the request was successful, then we should update `isSuccessful` to be true.
-If it is loading, then `isLoading` should be true, and so on.
-Now, let's try using the todo state in our view.
+If the request was successful, then `isSuccessful` is set true.
+While the request is taking place, `isLoading` is set to true, and so on.
+Now let's try using the state in our react component:

 ```javascript
 return (